 To increase the value of animal-borne instruments, further development work is needed on data communication and on the specialized CTDs and other new sensors.
-Animal-borne sensor and communication modules must be very small and light, and able to transfer profile data in the limited time an animal spends on the sea surface (Boehme et al., 2009).
-Present Iridium units are too large, and ARGOS-2 is not optimal because of high energy use and low bandwidth for unidirectional communication.
-ARGOS-3, with bi-directional capability, will improve on both of these aspects.
+Animal-borne sensor and communication modules must be very small and light, and able to transfer profile data in the limited time an animal spends on the sea surface [36].
+Present Iridium units are too large, and Argos-2 is not optimal because of highenergy use and low bandwidth for unidirectional communication.
+Argos-3, with bi-directional capability, will improve on both of these aspects.
 Low-power CTDs have been specially developed for this application, using an inductive salinity measurement.
-Continued effort is needed to improve the accuracy and stability of these sensors, as well as to document their characteristics and develop procedures for delayed-mode quality control.
+Continued effort is needed to improve the accuracy and stability of these sensors, as well as to document their characteristics and develop procedures for delayedmode quality control.

 Additional new sensors are being developed to broaden the value of animal-borne profilers within the global ocean observing system.
-The first deployments to estimate chlorophyll-A were successfully completed (Charrassin et al. 2009 CWP) and the first ready-made instruments will be available within the next year.
+The first deployments to estimate chlorophyll-A were successfully completed [37] and the first ready-made instruments will be available within the next year.
 Dissolved oxygen sensors will also be integrated into existing instruments and the first prototypes will be deployed within the next two years.